geolessel/ex6502/README.md

 Ex6502 is an emulation of the famous 6502 processor that was used in classic computers of the 80s such as the Apple II series, Commodore 64, Atari 2600, Nintendo Entertainment System (NES), and countless others.
-It is still being manufactured by the millions anually, and this emulation is targeting the modern versions of the CPU (65c02, W65C02S, etc.).
+It is still being manufactured by the millions anually and this emulation is targeting the modern versions of the CPU (65c02, W65C02S, etc.).

 ## Installation, documentation, and usage